rosberry/butterbroad/README.md

 }
 ```

-You can put one of the folowing activation types into initializer:
+You can put one of the following activation types into initializer:

-- `.none`: No action requered.  `AppEvents.activateApp`  should be triggerd from the application.
+- `.none`: No action required.  `AppEvents.activateApp`  should be triggered from the application.
 Use it if your app has other facebook features and facebook app configuration is your strict responsibility.
-This value is asumed by default.
+This value is assumed by default.
 - `.default`: perform `AppEvents.activateApp()` in the `FacebookBroad`.
 Use it if you do not use other facebook features.
 - `.custom`: perform specific `AppEvents.activateApp` in the `FacebookBroad`.
 Use it if you do not use other facebook features but you need to specify some configuration parameters.